Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 This morning enjoy a guided visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
 Afterward, head for HARPERS FERRY HISTORIC NATIONAL PARK, where, in 1859, John Brown made his ill-fated raid on the U.S. Arsenal.
 The park shares 2,178 miles of the Appalachian National Scenic Trail.
 Take free time to hike a portion of the trail to historic Jefferson Rock to enjoy extraordinary scenery.
 En route to Shenandoah, crest the Blue Ridge Mountains for magnificent vistas of the Shenandoah Valley.
 Overnight in SHENANDOAH NATIONAL PARK.

 Day 4 SHENANDOAH NATIONAL PARK–NEW RIVER GORGE–BECKLEY

 Travel through lumber and limestone country into wonderfully wild West Virginia.
-After a lunch break in Lewisburg, a Civil War battlefield, travel to Fayetteville and stop at New River Gorge Bridge, the world’s third-longest steel-span bridge, rising 876 feet above the river.
+After a lunch break in Lewisburg, a pre Civil War town, travel to Fayetteville and stop at New River Gorge Bridge, the world’s third-longest steel-span bridge, rising 876 feet above the river.
 Then, on to Beckley, the heart of West Virginia’s “smokeless” coal industry, for an overnight stay.